Your Community Council

 Community Councils are groups of people who have a genuine interest in the well-being of their community.

-Cramond and Barnton Community Council has nine elected representatives; six nominated representatives proposed by local interest groups and five associate representatives.
+Cramond, Barnton and Cammo Community Council has nine elected representatives; six nominated representatives proposed by local interest groups and five associate representatives.

 The local authority has a duty to consult Community Councils on how local services are delivered and other issues affecting their neighbourhoods.